goggin13/quizzes/readme.md

 * show source somewhere?
 * Support for images?

+X easy way to log in as admin
 X when admin views a question, show edit links for all the prompts X nicer text fields for editing questions
 X assets resized and to S3